Jamaat-e-Islami: History

+Founding and opposition to partition

 Maududi opposed British rule but also opposed both the anti-colonialist Muslim nationalist Muslim League's proposal for a separate Muslim state led by Muhammad Ali Jinnah, and the composite nationalism (muttahida qaumiyyat) idea of Jam'iyyat al-Ulama-ye Hind and Deobandi scholar Maulana Sayyid Hussain Ahmad Madani for a united independent India with separate institutional structures for Hindus and Muslims.

-At the time of the Indian independence movement, Maududi and the Jamaat-e-Isami actively worked to oppose the partition of India.
-Maududi argued that the division of India violated the Islamic doctrine of the ummah and believed that the partition would separate Muslims by a temporal boundary.
-As such, before the partition of colonial India happened, the Jamaat-e-Islami actively worked to prevent it.
-Its Pakistan branch would actively oppose the split between East and West Pakistan and the creation of Bangladesh.

-In his view Muslims were not one religious or communal group among many working to advance their social and economic interests, but a group "based upon principles and upon a theory" or ideology.
-A "righteous" party (or community) that had "a clearly defined ideology, allegiance to a single leader, obedience, and discipline", would be able to transform the whole of India into Dar al-Islam.
-Unlike fascists and communists, once in power an Islamic state would not be oppressive or tyrannical, but instead just and benevolent to all, because its ideology was based on God's commands.

-In 1940, the Muslim League met in Lahore and passed the Lahore Resolution, calling for autonomous states in the Muslim majority areas of India.
-Maududi believed the nationalism in any form was un-Islamic, concerned with mundane interests of people and not Islam.
+In 1940, the Muslim League met in Lahore and passed the Lahore Resolution, calling for autonomous states in the Muslim-majority areas of India.
+Maududi believed that Islam is a universal religion that calls for a single, globally unified government and therefore nationalism in any form was un-Islamic.
 In response he launched his own party, Jamaat-e-Islami, founded on 26 August 1941, at Islamia Park, Lahore.
 Seventy-five people attended the first meeting and became the first 75 members of the movement.

 Maududi saw his group as a vanguard of Islamic revolution following the footsteps of early Muslims who gathered in Medina to found the first "Islamic state".
 Members uttered the Shahada, the traditional statement of conversion to Islam, when they joined, implying to some that Jama'ati felt they had been less-than-true Muslims before joining.
 Jamaat-e-Islami was and is strictly and hierarchically organised in a pyramid-like structure.
 All supporters work toward the common goal of establishing an ideological Islamic society, particularly through educational and social work, under the leadership of the emir.
 Being a vanguard party, not all supporters could be members, only the elite.
-Below members were/are "affiliates", and "sympathizers" beneath them.
+Below members were/are "affiliates", and "sympathisers" beneath them.
 The party leader is called an ameer (commander).

 Maududi sought to educate the elite of the Muslim community in the principles of Islam and correct "their erroneous ways of thinking" both because he believed societies were influenced from the top down.